 This collection has been fully catalogued on our library and photographic archive catalogue.

 John Lawley Cornforth (1937-2004) was an architectural historian and writer.
-He wrote articles for Country Life from 1961-1993 and worked for the National Trust for many years.
-His specialism was the 17th and 18th century country house.
+He wrote articles for Country Life from 1961–1993 and worked for the National Trust for many years.
+His specialism was the seventeenth- and eighteenth-century country house.